A complete guide to over 50s life insurance

 The bigger you want the payout to be, the more you will need to pay each month as a premium.

-Over 50s life cover is known as ‘whole of life’ insurance because it covers you ‘for the whole of your life’.
-Other types of insurance only pay out if you die within a certain time period, this kind of insurance is called ‘term life insurance’.
+Over 50s life cover is known as 'whole of life' insurance because it covers you ‘for the whole of your life’.
+Other types of insurance only pay out if you die within a certain time period.
+This kind of insurance is called ‘term life insurance’.

 4. Your age

-To take out over 50s life insurance, you usually have to be aged 50, although some are available from age 49.
+To take out over 50s life insurance, you usually have to be aged 50, although some plans are available from age 49.

 The older you are, the more your monthly premiums will be for the same payout.